CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 - With the ability to pick our own topic and work on our own seperate applications for the main site, this gave my team and I a chance to really showcase are skills from the front-end to the back-end.
 The Application that I decided to create was [The Accomplishment Cookie Jar](https://github.com/CodeHappy01/Live-Projects-for-The-Tech-Academy/tree/main/Accomplishment-CookieJar/AccomplishmentTracker).
 The main pupose of my application is to allow people to keep track of their accomplishments in a form of a cookie that you can grab from a cookie jar.
 It sort of gives people a way to reassure there future self what they are capable of, to help boost their confidence whenever they may feel discourage about something.
 The idea of tracking accomplishments was inspired by David Goggins [Cookie Jar theory.](https://productiveclub.com/cookie-jar-method/#:~:text=The%20cookie%20jar%20method%20is%20a%20technique%20of,yourself%20of%20what%20you%20have%20achieved%20in%20life.)

 - Although, from the very start, my site revolved around the Cookie Jar idea, it sorta just slowly evolved into something much more.
-From a simple idea of having just a Cookie Jar that let you drop an "accomplishment cookie" with a simple button click...
+From a simple idea of having just a Cookie Jar that let you drop an "Accomplishment Cookie" in...

 <br>

 <img src="Accomplishment-CookieJar/gifs/Full-Site.gif" alt="Front-End" width="960" height="540">

-- to becoming a full styled-out web application that puts you in a cozy bedroom with a computer screen that you are able access and interact with!
+- to becoming a full styled-out web application that puts you in a cozy bedroom with a computer screen that is fully interactable!
 By clicking the "Full Screen" [navbar button](#music-navbar) from the main page it lets you use the four provided apps on the computer screen.
 The [CookieJar.exe](#cookiejarexecrud) (CRUD), [The Beautiful Soup](#beautiful-soup) (data scraped webpage), [Joke API](#joke-api) (API), and the [Welcome.txt](#welcometxt) (briefly explains what each app does).
 From the home screen I also included both a [Christmas](#christmas) button that navigates you to an office building decorated with Christmas decorations and also included some relaxing [Lofi background music](#music-navbar).

 <br>